Province of Bumbunga

 Brackstone then set about attracting tourism by planting thousands of strawberry plants in the pattern of a huge scale model of Great Britain.
 He intended to conduct weddings on his property, during which soil from the appropriate British county would be sprinkled on the ground.
 Implementation was delayed when Australian customs authorities seized the soil Brackstone had imported from the UK, and the entire enterprise was scuttled when the strawberry fields perished during a drought.

-In 1980 Bumbunga began issuing cinderella stamps portraying members of the British royal family (except Sarah Ferguson, whom Brackstone disliked).
+In 1980 Bumbunga began issuing cinderella stamps portraying members of the British royal family (except Sarah, Duchess of York, whom Brackstone disliked).
 Later issues addressed anti-nuclear sentiments and other social causes while retaining the royal theme.
 Though worthless as postage, they became popular with philatelists and oddity collectors.
 Fifteen series of 5000 copies each were eventually produced.

 In 1987 changes to Australian investment laws that reduced the attraction of philatelic investments led Brackstone to abandon his commercial operations, and Bumbunga slid into relative oblivion.
 In 1999 Brackstone was arrested and charged with possession of illegal firearms.
 His assertion of diplomatic immunity due to his status as Bumbunga's sovereign was unsuccessful but, according to Brackstone, the charges were ultimately dropped nevertheless.
 In 2018 Brackstone was interviewed at his residence in Clare, South Australia, still claiming to be Governor of the province.